b-rodrigues/fput/manuscript/tidyverse.md

 Another interesting function is `transpose()`.
 It is not an alternative to the function `t()` from `base` but, has a similar effect.
 `transpose()` works on lists.
-Let’s take a look at the example from
+Let's take a look at the example from
 before:

 ``` sourceCode r